 Join us exploring new worlds!

-With telescopes located at six different observatories our EDEN team can monitor most of the sky at any given time.
+With telescopes located at five different observatories our EDEN team can monitor most of the sky at any given time.

 Find new planets!